We help you understand the LGBTQIA+ world and support queer creatives to change the media

 Our members set the agenda and tell us what to create.
 We've created an 'open newsroom' culture designed to tell the best version of the story, not simply the fastest.

-Our free weekly newsletter, skips algorithms that filter queer content, to help you understand the queer headlines, with valuable analysis.
+Our weekly newsletter, skips algorithms that filter queer content, to help you understand the queer headlines, with valuable analysis.

 QueerAF is a platform where creators, journalists and producers can get paid and commissioned directly by the QueerAF community.
 This, while we mentor them to build a career, work in the industry - and then, change it.